jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 - Attempt to create Robot Framework automation utilizing the [foundry toolkit](https://github.com/foundry-rs/foundry)
 - Create Metamask automation using [SeleniumLibrary](https://github.com/robotframework/SeleniumLibrary) and [robotframework-browser (a Playwright library)](https://github.com/MarketSquare/robotframework-browser).
 - Create a Robot Framework Model-based Testing example utilizing similar concepts found in my [PaBot-Android-Device-Graphwalker-Examples.robot](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022/blob/main/Workshop-Examples/Tests/Workshop-Part-Two/PaBot-Android-Device-Graphwalker-Examples.robot#L23)
+- Play around with some Chaos Testing ideas for dApps

 ### Technical Requirements
 The following are the basic technical requirements needed to run these automated checks.
 Please note that this entire toolkit was developed on a MacOS machine, but should also work for most Linux users (preferably most current Ubuntu LTS versions etc.) and I would keep an eye on whatever the `hardhat` or `truffle` (source: https://github.com/trufflesuite/ganache-ui/releases) communities recommend for Linux distributions.